It’s Spooky Season! And whilst in 2020 indoor Halloween parties might not be possible, that doesn’t mean the fun has to stop.

 It’s not a party - or a (virtual) film night - without pizza so allow us to serve you a slice!

-These mini Mummy pizzas are bite size vegetarian and vegan Halloween party appetizers which means they’re quick to make, and above all, a fun Halloween recipe.
+These mini Mummy pizzas are bite size vegetarian and vegan Halloween party appetizers which means they’re quick to make, and above all, a fun vegan gifts recipe.

 To make these, you will need: